ferrous-systems/rust-training/training-slides/src/using-cargo.md

     * Cargo only waits for `rustc` to produce an LLVM IR, further compilation by LLVM can run in background (purple)
 * A crate can't start building until its `build.rs` is built and finishes running (yellow)
 * If multiple crates depend on a single crate they often can start building in parallel
-* If a crate is both a binary and a library then the binary is built after a library
+* If a package is both a binary and a library then the binary is built after a library
     * Integration tests, examples, benchmarks, and documentation tests all produce binaries and thus take extra time to build.

 ## Actions you can take